Azmatsyed/SQL-Rockbuster/README.md

 **Key Questions:**

-Which movies are pivotal for revenue?
+-Which movies are pivotal for revenue?
-Average rental duration for videos?
+-Average rental duration for videos?
-Demographics of Rockbuster customers?
+-Demographics of Rockbuster customers?
-Location of high-value customers?
+-Location of high-value customers?
-Sales comparison across regions.
+-Sales comparison across regions.

 **Data And Tools**